apache/ignite-3/modules/raft/README.md

 The main entry point is `JRaftServerImpl`, which starts server node for handling RAFT messages.
 Responsble for managing one or many RAFT replication groups, see `NodeImpl`.

-A RAFT node represents a single group node, which can be voting or non voring (so called learner).
+A RAFT node represents a single group node, which can be voting or non-voting (so called learner).

 ## Threading model